nrc4867/webcheckers/docs/DesignDoc.md

 and the results of the testing

 ### Acceptance Testing
-Currently there are 5 user stories that have passed all their acceptance criteria tests.
+Currently, there are 5 user stories that have passed all their acceptance criteria tests.
 This includes sign-in, start a game, move, capture and king There are currently 3 user stories that are part of the MVP, that have yet to be tested because they have not been fully implemented.
 These are jump, resign and rematch.
-The enhancments have not been implemented either and thus not been tests.
+The enhancements have not been implemented either and thus not been tests.
 There hasn't been any failures and likewise any concerns.

 ### Unit Testing and Code Coverage
 Our strategy for unit testing the code was very straight forward.
 We decided that the members who weren't much involved with implementing the MVP were to test the code.
 We divided the testing into different parts based on the tiers- Application, Model, UI and also including util, which is our utility class.
-As our team completed implementing the MVP, out target for the code coverage was atleast 90%.
-After finishing most of the testing, our code coverage, generated using jacoco, turned out to be 93% which was a satisfactory result.
+As our team completed implementing the MVP, our target for the code coverage was at least 90%.
+After finishing most of the testing, our code coverage, generated using jacoco, turned out to be 94% which was a satisfactory result.

 ### Code Coverage Results